mattrglobal/oidc-client-bound-assertions-spec/spec.md

 In the .txt version of this document, values are quoted to indicate that they are to be taken literally.
 When using these values in protocol messages, the quotes MUST NOT be used as part of the value.
 In the HTML version of this document, values to be taken literally are indicated by the use of this fixed-width font.

-All uses of JSON Web Signature (JWS) [JWS] and JSON Web Encryption (JWE) [JWE] data structures in this specification utilize the JWS Compact Serialization or the JWE Compact Serialization; the JWS JSON Serialization and the JWE JSON Serialization are not used.
+All uses of JSON Web Signature (JWS) [JWS](https://tools.ietf.org/html/rfc7515) and JSON Web Encryption (JWE) [JWE](https://tools.ietf.org/html/rfc7516) data structures in this specification utilize the JWS Compact Serialization or the JWE Compact Serialization; the JWS JSON Serialization and the JWE JSON Serialization are not used.

 ## Terminology {#Terminology}

 This specification uses the terms defined in OpenID Connect Core 1.0; in addition, the following terms are also defined:

 Credential
-: An assertion made about an End-User that has been bound in an authenticatable manner through the use of public/private key pairs to the requesting Client.
+: An assertion containing claims made about an End-User that has been bound in an authenticatable manner through the use of public/private key pairs to the requesting Client.

 Credential Request
 : An OpenID Connect Authentication Request that results in the End-User being authenticated by the Authorization Server and the Client receiving a credential about the authenticated End-User.